CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ## Building Endurance

-Swem says to begin his Systematic Speed Course at 80-100wpm for 5 minutes, but until now you've mostly done shorter exercises.

 Your speed will go down for longer passages.
 This is normal.

-Long dictations penalize slow sections more; you can't catch up when the voice stops.
-They also require longer attention span, which you need to build.
+Long dictations require longer attention span, which you need to build.
+They penalize slow spots more (pen and brain); you can't catch up when the voice stops.
 Lastly, poor posture and tension and pen grip will start to become problems because you can't rest as often.

+Those are all separate skills.
+Try exercises that work on each one separately.
+Often the skill we think isn't a problem is the one that's holding us back.
+Work on pen speed by writing the same 10-word sentence repeatedly for a minute (per Beryl Pratt).
+Work on brain speed by visualizing outlines without writing.
+Work on focus, posture and grip by writing longhand.

+Think of other exercises and experiment!

+Working at the edge of your ability means sometimes you'll over-shoot.
+Try to minimize this, and balance it with work that's a bit easier.
+When your penmanship starts to drop, try to bring it back, but don't reinforce bad habits for the sake of endurance until much later, when your penmanship is solid at speed.

+Swem says to begin his Systematic Speed Course at 80-100wpm for 5 minutes, but until now you've mostly done shorter exercises.

 ### Good Textbook